mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

 An example provision config is provided in the [repo](https://github.com/mahendrapaipuri/grafana-dashboard-reporter-app/blob/main/provisioning/plugins/app.yaml) and it can be installed at `/etc/grafana/provisioning/plugins/reporter.yml`.
-After installing this YAML file, by restarting Grafana server, the plugin will be enabled with config options set in the `reporter.yml` file.
+After installing this YAML file, by restarting Grafana server, the plugin will be enabled with config parameters set in the `reporter.yml` file.

-Grafana Provisioning is a programatic way of configuring the plugin app.
+Grafana Provisioning is a programmatic way of configuring the plugin app.
 However, it is possible to configure the app from Grafana UI as well as explained in the first option.

-Different configuration options are explained below:
+Different configuration parameters are explained below:

+### Grafana related parameters

+The following configuration parameters are directly tied to Grafana instance

+- `appUrl`: The URL at which Grafana is running.
+By default, `http://localhost:3000` is used which should work for most of the deployments.

+- `skipTlsCheck`: If Grafana instance is configured to use TLS with self signed certificates set this parameter to `true` to skip TLS certificate check.

+> [!IMPORTANT]
+> These config parameters are dependent on Grafana instance and cannot be changed without restarting Grafana instance.
+Hence, these config parameters can only be set using provisioning method and **it is not possible to configure them in Grafana UI**.

 ### Report parameters

-All the configuration options can only be modified by `Admin` role.
+All the configuration parameters can only be modified by `Admin` role.

 - `Layout`: Layout of the report.
 Using grid layout renders the report as it is rendered in the browser.
 A simple layout will render the report with one panel per row